 |Literature of any one of the following languages: Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi,Nepali,Odia, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu,Urdu and English.|

-The structure of language papers i.e., "Paper A" and "Paper B" is explained below.
-Candidates have to select any one language from the Eight schedule of the Indian Constitution which are given in the table below.
-The second language paper is fix i.e, English.
-Candidates have to clear both language.
-Candidates have to use the correspond script for the language as mentioned in the table below.
+The structure of language papers i.e., "Paper A" and "Paper B" has been discussed in the below table.
+The candidates have to select any one language from the Eighth Schedule of the Indian Constitution which is given in the table below.
+The second language paper is fixed i.e, English.
+Candidates have to use the corresponding script for the language as mentioned in the table below.

 |Languages And Script|